 This is a preorder.
-Invisible Sun will be available in May 2018.
-For a limited time only, preorder Invisible Sun now and get a Sooth Deck delivered early, along with other advantages.
+Invisible Sun will be available in August 2018.
+For a limited time only, preorder Invisible Sun now and get a Sooth Deck for free, along with other advantages.
 See the Preorder Now section, below, for the different preorder options and details on this offer.

 A roleplaying game of surreal fantasy, secrets, and magic that is truly magical.
 Wield fabulous powers as you uncover the secrets of reality itself.